You have turned-in this assignment. You can review the lesson and see your previous answers.

 3% probability or a one in 30 year flood is shown in blue.

-Less likely, is a 1% probability or one in a hundred year flood is shown in yellow.
+Less likely is a 1% probability or one in 100 year flood.

 You'll have a chance to work with these soon in the tasks.

-Another way to use secondary data is the excellent media layers tool in ArcGIS Online, which enables direct georeferencing of certain types of spatial data such as historical maps or in this case, a sketch map of the Carding Mill Valley by a local person called Ian Jones.
+Another way to use secondary data is the excellent media layers tool in ArcGIS Online, which enables direct georeferencing of certain types of spatial data such as historical maps or in this case a sketch map of the Carding Mill Valley by a local person called Ian Jones.

 Once created, it's very easy to import the media layer then into 3D scene and drape it over the topography.